AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/sales-emails.md

 </thead>
 <tbody><tr>
 <td><strong>Asynchronous Sending</strong></td>
-<td>Disable this feature.
-Asynchronous email sending is not supported.
-For the fastest communication and response time for Store Pickup, send emails immediately instead of batching them. </td>
+<td>Set this to Disabled for the fastest communication and response time for Store Pickup, this will send emails immediately.
+Enabling this setting moves processes that handle checkout and order processing email notifications to the background to be processed.</td>
 <td>Store View</td>
 <td>No</td>
 </tr>